The pitfalls of next-token prediction: Introduction

 Empirically, we demonstrate that the above mechanism leads to complete in-distribution failure in a path-finding setup on a graph, that we propose as a minimal lookahead task.
-We design our setup in a way that it is demonstrably straightforward to solve that the failure of any model is remarkable.
+We design our setup in a way that it is demonstrably straightforward to solve, implying that the failure of any model is remarkable.
 Yet, we observe failure for both the Transformer \citep{vaswani17attention} and the Mamba architecture, a structured state space model \citep{gu2023mamba}.
-We also find that a form of \textit{teacherless} training that predicts multiple future tokens \citep{monea23pass} is (in some settings) able to circumvent this failure.
-Thus, we pinpoint a precise and easy-to-learn scenario where, rather than properties that are criticized in existing literature --- like convolution or recurrence or autoregressive inference (see~\ref{sec:related}), --- it is next-token prediction during training that is at fault.
+We then point towards a very simple multi-token modification called \textit{teacherless} training --- an idea that has appeared in other contexts \citep{tschannen23parallel,monea23pass,zhao23act} --- which predicts multiple future tokens and is able to circumvent this failure in some settings.
+Thus, we pinpoint a precise and easy-to-learn scenario where, rather than properties that are criticized in existing literature --- like convolution or recurrence or autoregressive inference (see \S\ref{sec:related}), --- it is next-token prediction during training that is at fault.

 We hope that these findings inspire and set future debates around next-token prediction on solid ground.
 In particular, we believe that the failure of the next-token prediction objective on our straightforward task casts a shadow over its promise on more complex tasks (such as say, learning to write stories).
 We also hope that this minimal example of failure and the positive results on teacherless training can motivate alternative paradigms of training.